Lulu04/ALSound/readme.md

 'example' -> contains some examples to show how to integrate ALSound in your FreePascal/Lazarus programs.

-'docs' -> contains a copy of OpenAL documentation, Effect Extension Guide,
+'docs' -> In progress.
+Contains also a copy of OpenAL documentation.

 'binary' -> contains sub-folder for each actual supported platforms.
 The compiled binaries of OpenAL-Soft and LibSndFile are provided for Windows and Linux both i386 and x86-64 and can be found in their respective sub-folder.
 If you prefers to compile these libraries by yourself, please go to their respective github repository and follow the guideline.
 After compilation, all example's executables are placed in the appropriate sub-folder by Lazarus.